-Inspection (and enforcement) of all active grading permits for stormwater BMPs twice during the rainy season.

-- Inspection of active grading permits for stormwater BMPs at rough grade, final and building inspections during non-rainy season. - Creation of a construction site BMP checklist to be used by field staff. - Send erosion and sediment control reminder letters.
-Track number and status of violations. - Inspect for control of waste at construction sites.
+- Inspection (and enforcement) of all active grading permits for stormwater BMPs twice during the rainy season. - Inspection of active grading permits for stormwater BMPs at rough grade, final and building inspections during non-rainy season. - Send erosion and sediment control reminder letters. - Inspect for control of waste at construction sites.